mattvenn/piffin/glossary.md

     turn_off_light()
 ~~~

-## current
+## Current

 Current is the movement of electricity through the components.
 It is measured in Amps or A for short.
-There is only current if there is a difference in [voltage](#voltage)
+There is only a flow of current if there is a difference in [voltage](#voltage)

-## function
+## Function

 A function is a set of computer instructions that are grouped together so we can easily run them over and over again.
 We use them because they can save time and space in the program.